InterPro-Solutions/emm-mas8-build/README.md

 For the latter, i.e if the script asks you for `Missing coreidp-binding Secret`, you may have to navigate to `Workloads -> Secrets`, and search through the `-manage` namespace for an object with a similar name to `coreidp-binding`.

-There is probably also an included `emm*.env` file, which contains configuration for a specific environment.
+You may also customize an `emm*.env` file, which contains configuration for a specific environment.

 4. In the OpenShift web console, navigate to `Networking -> Routes`, and click the Location of the route matching the new deployment.
 5. Add `/ezmaxmobile` to your browser's path, and confirm that you are redirected through the MAS 8 authentication flow to EZMaxMobile.